intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 An implementation that reacts to variations in the manner recommended in the robustness principle enters a pathological feedback cycle.
 Over time:

-* Implementations progressively add logic to constrain how data is transmitted, or to permit variations in what is received.
+* Implementations progressively add logic to constrain how data is transmitted or to permit variations in what is received.

 * Errors in implementations or confusion about semantics are permitted or